git-srinath/DMS3.0/backend/modules/mapper/python_conversion_archive/DEBUGGING_GUIDE.md

 2. **Check your logs** with the new debug messages
 3. **Share the output** of:
    - Diagnostic script results
-   - Log messages from pkgdwmapr
+   - Log messages from pkgdms_mapr
    - SQL query results from `all_sequences`

 This will help pinpoint whether it's: